October 22, 2009

 When we launched superuser.com, that was our

 thirdfourth Q&A website.
-This one is for power users, and it's the broadest to date, topic-wise: anything dealing with computer software or hardware (that isn't gaming) is allowed.
+This one is for power users, and it's the broadest to date, topic-wise: most things dealing with computer software or hardware (that isn't gaming, or shopping) is allowed.

 We've been at this for over a year now, doing nothing but relentlessly polishing and improving our Q&A engine based on community feedback.
 We're not particularly good, but we do try very, very hard not to suck.
 I thought surely, surely we must have something as simple as the ask question form down by now.